PRTG API v2 Overview

 # 2

-The first expression finds all entries that have either priority 2 and the tag HA, or that are located in the Main Building.
-In contrast, the second expression finds all entries that have priority 2 and either have the HA tag or are located in the Main Building.
-The difference is that all entries in the second list have the priority 2, while entries in the first list can have any priority as long as their location is Main Building.
+The first expression finds all entries that are either a sensor and have the tag HA, or that are up.
+In contrast, the second expression finds all entries that are a sensor and either have the HA tag or are up.
+The difference is that all entries in the second list are a sensor, while entries in the first list can be any type as long as their status is up.

 Example: Negation